Study Abroad

 GPH offers courses abroad throughout the year in several of our Global Network sites and beyond.
 You’ll get a chance to immerse yourself in another location and culture while also enriching your educational experience.
 We encourage you to check out our study abroad: past semesters section below to learn where our students have traveled and what they studied.

-Important note regarding costs: for all study abroad courses, students will be responsible for the regular tuition and fees (information regarding tuition and fees may be found on the Bursar's website), the activity fee indicated below, and airfare.
-The deposit will be deducted from the program fee of the course.
+Important note regarding costs: for all study abroad courses, students will be responsible for the regular tuition and fees (information regarding tuition and fees may be found on the Bursar's website), the program fee indicated below, as well as airfare/transportation to and from the site.
 Questions about this may be directed to gph.registration@nyu.edu.

 NYU Global Network